Semiha Es: Career

 She shot photos while she traveled around the globe with her spouse for the newspaper.

 Later years and death

-Semiha Es lost her husband in 1992, and lived her later years in loneliness because childless.
+Semiha Es lost her husband in 1992, and lived her later years in loneliness as they did not have any children.
 Her life story was told in a documentary film titled Nisvan- Tarihe Adını Yazdıran Kadınlar ("Nisvan-The Women, who Made Their Mark").

-She died at the age of 100 in her home at Balmumcu, Beşiktaş in İstanbul on 11 December 2012.
+She died at the age of 100 at her home at Balmumcu, Beşiktaş in Istanbul on 11 December 2012.
 She was laid to rest in Zincirlikuyu Cemetery next to her husband.

 Legacy

-On 28 November 2003, an international symposium, the "Semiha Es - Women Photographers International Symposium" organized by the Sabancı University, was held to commemorate her.
+On 28 November 2013, an international symposium, the "Semiha Es - Women Photographers International Symposium" organized by the Sabancı University, was held to commemorate her.
 During the event, the concert pianist Ayşe Tütüncü performed her musical work named "Second Eye: Women Photographers in Turkey".